 The College of Veterinary Medicine’s Open House is set for April 8, a more than 30-year tradition to showcase the variety of educational opportunities offered through the veterinary medical profession.

-Open House, from 8:30 a.m. until 2 p.m., features a variety of educational and fun activities for all ages on the college’s campus, located at 1130 Wire Road.
+Open House, from 8:30 a.m. until 12:30 p.m., will feature a variety of educational and fun activities for all ages on the college’s campus, located at 1130 Wire Road.
 The event is free to the public and no registration is required.
 The event is planned and organized by veterinary students and more than 200 volunteers to showcase the college as a community outreach program.

 Attendees will have the opportunity to take self-guided tours through the Wilford and Kate Bailey Small Animal Teaching Hospital.
 Veterinary Students will be available to answer questions and to point you to different exhibits of interest during the tour.
 Lunch is available for purchase.

 Several featured programs during the day include:

 - Detector Dog Demonstration by Canine Performance Sciences, Noon.